In this guide, we’ll take a detailed look at the cost of a million dollar life insurance policy for both men and women at a wide range of ages.

 Without this level of detail, insurers use broader, demographic-wide data to make assumptions about your health and lifestyle.
 Because they take on additional risk in doing this, they have to charge you a higher premium.

-So, if you are dangerously under-covered at the moment and/or if it’s worth it for you to spend $10 more per month to avoid the longer application process of a traditional insurer, then we highly recommend going with one of the three online carriers (we recommend Health IQ, and you can find our full review of each of them here: Bestow, Fabric, and Health IQ).
+If you are dangerously under-covered at the moment or if you don’t mind spending ~$10 more per month to avoid traditional insurer’s longer application process of a traditional insurer, then we highly recommend going with one of the three online carriers (we recommend Health IQ, and you can find our full review of each of them here: Bestow, Fabric, and Health IQ).

-If you have any questions, don’t hesitate to leave a comment or shoot us an email (firstname.lastname@example.org).
+If you have any questions, don’t hesitate to leave a comment or shoot us an email at hello [at] getsure.org.

 The GetSure Team